How can we be sure Dick is a licensed wedding officiant?

 It’s an important question to ask!
 And yes, Dick (formal name, Richard) is registered with the Office of the Registrar General to legally perform wedding ceremonies in Ontario.

-Click here and here to see copies of my registration documents.
+Click here to see a copy of my registration document.

 What is a Humanist Officiant?

 A Humanist Officiant has undergone training and credentialing by the Humanist Association of Canada to perform “Rites of Passage” for anyone desiring humanist or non-religious ceremonies.